 The two lane ribbon of luminescent road waged its own resistance against the darkness.
 The line between night and asphalt pavement was invisible.
 In the very moment my tires made contact, I saw him; stretched across the road.
 Blue tank top.
 Wearing shorts.
 Did I just run over a man on the 18 mile stretch?

 Darkness of this sort all but has to lead to a showdown.
 On this night, it was a South Florida standoff between a girl traveling alone and without a cell phone (because in those days only Miami Vice and drug dealers owned cellphones), an everglades road, a dead body, and a car on the side of the road with a guy inside….talking on his cellphone.
 I certainly was glad I didn’t have to pause and explain this all to my mother.

 The feel and sound of driving over a body is distinct.
 Irrational thoughts and survival instincts competed for reality.
 First my knees and legs jerked up, instinctive of running over a large snake.
 Then remorse set in for running over a homeless person that took to a warm road and accidentally fell asleep.
 “No, no. That couldn’t be right,” cautioned my breathless voice.
 But finally it was raw and controlled fear that ultimately surrendered, as I pulled in behind a lonesome car with eerie beacon flashers.
 “Was that actually a person in the road or was it staged to get me to pull over?”

 Alone, at night.
-On my way from Miami to Key Largo…on the 18 mile stretch.
+On my way from Miami to the Florida Keys…on the 18 mile stretch.
 TO BE CONTINUED.